CaraballoCristian/TravelAgency/README.md

 ## About:
   <p>
-    This is the "on steroids" version of the final project from Polotic's "Full Stack with Java" bootcamp built on MVC architecture.
+    This is the improved version of the final project from Polotic's "Full Stack with Java" bootcamp built on MVC architecture.
   </p>

 - It's a travel agency manager, who has a secure login that admites two types of users: